yasiryagi/helpdesk/tokenomics/README.md

 Overview
 ===

-This page will explain the token economy ("tokenomics") of the Joystream testnets, and how this applies to the individual actors, and platform as a whole.
+This page will explain the token economics ("tokenomics") of the Joystream testnets, and how this applies to the individual actors, and platform as a whole.

 Table of Contents
 ---